Do Plantation Shutters Increase Home Value in North Carolina?

 Shutters vs. Shades and Blinds: The NC Buyer’s Preference

 When it comes to resale value, not all window treatments are equal.
-Plantation shutters consistently outperform shades, roller blinds, or curtains in perceived and appraised value.
+If you’re comparing the best window treatments for resale, plantation shutters consistently outperform shades, roller blinds, or curtains in perceived and appraised value.

 Why shutters win: